antonioyv502/Smart-Fan-System/README.md

 # Smart-Fan-System

 ## Description
-This project implements a smart fan using 2 PSoC's microcontrollers.
-The DC motor will change its speed based on the time.
-The system also demonstrates UART communication between two PSoCs, allowing one to handle sensor data processing and the other to control the fan’s motor and servo mechanism.
-The first PSoC acts as the sensor unit.
-It reads the time from RTC module then sends commands to the second PSoC using UART.
-The second PSoC acts as the motor control unit.
-It receives the control signals and adjusts the fan’s DC motor speed and the servo rotation based on the commands.
+This project implements a smart fan control system using two PSoC microcontrollers and FreeRTOS.
+The system automatically adjusts the fan’s DC motor speed based on time data from an RTC module, while the servo motor operates independently to provide continuous sweeping motion.
+The project demonstrates real-time multitasking, UART communication between microcontrollers, and modular embedded system design.

+## System Architecture
+The system is divided into two independent functional units:

+1. Sensor Unit (PSoC #1)

+Interfaces with a Real-Time Clock (RTC) module to read the current time.
+Implements time-based control logic to determine the appropriate fan speed.
+Sends RTC-based motor control commands to the motor control unit via UART.

+2. Motor Control Unit (PSoC #2)

+Receives RTC-based control commands over UART.
+Controls the DC motor speed using PWM, based only on commands received from the sensor unit.
+Controls a servo motor independently, providing continuous left-to-right sweeping motion.

 ## Hardware Components